Modern Slavery Statement

 Our business does not accept any form of Forced / bonded labour, either, from within or externally from our approved supply base.
 We therefore ensure that our approved suppliers and staff are fully aware of our stance.
 Our supplier approval program requires our supply base to comply with the elements and criteria, fundamental to our policies.
 Categorically we will not knowingly take supply or work with suppliers whom are involved in any element of slavery or human trafficking.

 We ask our supply base to extend their knowledge of the ins and outs of Modern-day slavery, through collaboration and continued attendance at one of the several ethical trade forums, such as run by Conexion Social in Spain.
 Such forums are fully supported by majority of the UK retailers.

 To mitigate risks associated with Fresh product growing, sourcing and supplying to our customers, we aim to ensure all suppliers of produce and or services to Staples are compliant with SEDEX.
 We require our grower and supplier base to be registered and to have openly completed a self-assessment.
 We further require access to the business through SEDEX, to maintain transparency through the chain.
 Compliance from our labour providers to the requirements laid out by the GLAA is a given, but will be monitored and verified by our own team in compliance with our own due diligence requirements.

 Direct links with our own transport teams, as well as our suppliers transport links aim to actively minimise the potential for illegal immigration.
 Our Vehicle Security & illegal immigration policy clearly indicates our stance and expectation of our supply base in the attainment in compliance to section 33 of the Immigration and Asylum Act 1999 (including any subsequent amendments).

-Through induction training, we communicate learning, as well as systems of work and train out our policies and procedures all of which require employee acceptance to comply with our requirements.
+Our induction training scheme offers guidance, through communicated learnings, as well as systems of work and communication of policy and procedures requirements, all of which require employee acceptance to comply.